 Madam Temporary Speaker, I agree entirely with the conclusion and recommendations made in this report.
 The South Koreans have managed to achieve what they have achieved and they are now an economic power, but this has been made possible because of their capacity to generate sufficient, stable and reliable power.
-If Kenya needs a long term constant and reliable energy source, nuclear power is the way to go; it will help us deal with all our tribulations.
+If Kenya needs a long term constant and reliable energy, nuclear power will help us clear all our tribulations.
 The adoption of nuclear technology could pave way for economic transformation in this country.
 I also agree that we should explore ways of entering into bilateral arrangements with South Korea in order to help us to develop the potential of nuclear energy.

-With those few remarks, I want to, once again, thank the Chairman and the Standing Committee on Energy, Roads and Transportation on an excellent job done.
-I really hope that this report will not just rot away on the shelves, but somebody will seriously endeavour to implement the recommendations in this report.
+With those few remarks, I want again to thank the Chairman and the Standing Committee on Energy, Roads and Transportation on an excellent job done.
+I really hope that this report will not just rot away in the shelves, but somebody will seriously endeavour to implement the recommendations in this report.